michaelona/produce-lookup-tool/README.md

 # Produce Lookup Tool

-An easy tool to lookup common grocery produce codes (PLU).
-Search, add, edit, or remove items with custom databases.
+A simple and easy CLI tool to lookup common grocery produce codes (PLU).
+Search, add, edit, or remove entries with custom databases for your own items.

 ---